manishalankala/Google-Cloud-Platform/README.md

 in other screnario we can do this by jenkins

-jenkins ---> New Item -----> Free style project ------> name i gave is Deployto chefnodes -----> configure
+jenkins ---> New Item -----> Free style project ------> name i gave is Deploytochefnodes -----> configure

 ![image](https://user-images.githubusercontent.com/33985509/59221518-b8ff4280-8bc7-11e9-8bb0-52c9b6d95447.png)